Kensleemoy/cs430/README.md

 Estimation based upon 10 (hypothetical) darts.
 The result is printed to the console.

+**mc-openmp** <br />
+mc-openmp takes in one parameter that tells the program how many darts to throw.
+It estimates pi using Monte Carlo's Pi Estimation based upon the specified number of darts.
+The result is printed to the console.

 **fibonacci** <br />
 fibonacci takes in a natural integer argument and calculates the nth number in the Fibonacci sequence, based upon the given argument.
 The result